Advocacy Service

 • Services that develop the confidence of individuals experiencing mental distress by informing each individual of their rights and assisting them in exploring options available.

-• Encouragement to individuals with the aim of empowering people through self-advocacy to be able to challenge unacceptable practice.
+• Encouragement to individuals with the aim of empowering people through self-advocacy to be able to challenge inappropriate practices.

 • Assistance within health and social care systems with the aim of making sure that your wishes are respected by both professionals and services.

-• Help in accessing appropriate services and to lodge feedback and raise complaints.
+• Help in accessing appropriate services and support to give feedback and raise complaints.

-• Awareness raising to Health and Social Care professionals and to those in the voluntary and private care sector of the needs BAMER individuals and communities.
+• Awareness raising to health and social care professionals and to those in the voluntary and private care sector highlighting the support needs of communities experiencing racial inequalities and the importance of cultural sensitivity.

 • Training to both service users and professionals on our Peer Advocacy Training Programme with certification.